-LOC's Commitment to Equity
+LOC's commitment to equity

-LOC is committed to creating an inclusive environment where all are welcome.
+The LOC is committed to creating an inclusive environment where all are welcome.
 As an organization we value unique leaders who represent the growing diverse populations of our state and recognize current and historical systemic disparities that exist.
 We are committed to transforming our organization to ensure everyone who belongs to it, and aspires to be associated with us, know that we are a place that is welcoming, helpful and a resourceful place for all.